'Look and feel of those ancient forests': Lake County's St. Francis Woods joins national network

 "We just fell in love with the place," Vic Berardi said.
 "It had everything we were looking for, plus it had history -- we just imagined the kids, playing and running right into the woods."

-According to the district, a summer camp with 15 buildings, including a recreation hall, dormitories and an outdoor swimming pool, was built in 1926 on about 200 acres along the river.
+According to the district, a summer camp with 15 buildings, including a recreation hall and dormitories, and a swimming pool was built in 1926 on about 200 acres along the river.